- Section I: The ring

 Section I: The ring

-1) The ring should be a regulation Boxing ring not less then 17 feet (5.3m) square within the ropes.
-The ring floor should be extend beyond the ropes not less than 18 inches (58m).
+1) The ring should be a regulation Boxing ring not less then 17 feet square within the ropes.
+The ring floor should be extend beyond the ropes not less than 18 inches.

 The ring floor should be padded.
-The WKN recommends a one-inch (1″) layer of Ethafoam, which is a closed-cell product manufactured by Dupont.
+A one-inch (1″) layer of Ethafoam is recommended.
 Padding must extend beyond the ring ropes and over the edge of the platform.
 The ring must have a canvas covering.
 No vinyl or other plastic rubberized covering permitted.

 Section II: Fighter’s eligibility